-This datapoint is a measure of the percent of long-term patients who were given the pneumonia and flu vaccines.
-Respiratory viruses can be deadly for nursing home residents, making these types of vaccines critical to patient safety.
+This datapoint measures the percent of long-term care residents who were given the flu and pneumonia vaccines.
+Respiratory viruses can be deadly for nursing home residents, making these vaccines critical to patient safety.

 Residents Maintain Autonomy

-This indicates the percentage of residents that needed increased assistance with activities of daily living over time.
+This indicates the percentage of patients that required additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This tells you the percentage of residents that were able to retain mobility over time.
-Optimizing mobility is often a great sign for residents' well-being.
+This indicates the percent of residents that remained mobile levels over time.
+Retaining mobility can be a great sign for residents' well-being.

 Short-term Care: Rehospitalizations

-This is the number of times residents are rehospitalized per thousand days of short-term care.
-There is a correlation between having fewer hospitalizations and a nursing homes short-term rehabilitation performance.
+This is a measure of the number of times residents are rehospitalized per thousand days of short-term patient care.
+Staying out of the hospital during rehabilitation is important to restoring the health of patients.

 Short-term Care: ER Visits